 - Account IDs must be configured in the installed Snippet

 Learn about installing with Account IDs in Planning your Pendo Installation

 Understanding the Data

-The chart in the Account Retention by Usage widget shows a trend line for the percentage of Accounts who are active and used a Core Event in their first 30 days versus all Accounts who used the Core Event in the first 30 days.
-An Account is considered retained if it has any activity during a Frequency interval.
-The drop in retention at Frequency intervals indicates Accounts who churned.
-Ideally the trend line should be flat as the majority of Accounts are retained over time.
+The chart in the Account Retention by Usage widget shows a trend line for the percentage of Accounts who are active and used a Core Event in their first 30 days to all Accounts who used the Core Event in the first 30 days.
+An Account is considered active if it has any activity during a Frequency Interval.
+No activity during a Frequency interval indicates an Account who has potentially churned.
+Ideally the trend line should be flat as the majority of Accounts stay active and are retained over time.

-Month 0 is the Account start date for all eligible Accounts and their activity is displayed concurrently.
+All eligible Accounts have their start date plotted at Month 0 and their activity is displayed concurrently.
 Subsequent months represent the age of the Account and not a specific date range on the calendar.
-Frequency is the interval during which Account activity is measured and aggregated to calculate retention.
-The widget queries activity data within the Account Retention Date Range.
-The Date Range is the selected number of weeks or months from the current week or month beginning on the first day of the week or month.
+The Frequency Interval is the time period during which Account activity is measured and aggregated to calculate retention.
+If the Frequency Interval is set to weeks, the report looks for any events in a week to determine if the Account was active during that Interval.
+The limits of the entire report are set with the Account Retention Date Range.
+The Date Range is the selected number of weeks or months from the current day beginning on the first day of the week or month.
 Weeks begin on Sunday and months begin on the 1st.